 The paper is organized as follows.
 In Sec.
 II we present the model and the Gutzwiller method.
 In Sec.
 III we discuss properties of the ground states of the model, obtained using the Gutzwiller method, and the nature of the SF phase (hole SF versus particle SF) is discussed.
-Section IV is devoted to the numerical studies of the standing dark solitons (kinks), i.e., stationary antisymmetric solutions of the time-dependent Gutzwiller equations.
+Section IV is devoted to the numerical studies of the standing dark solitons (kinks), i.e. stationary anti-symmetric solutions of the time-dependent Gutzwiller equations.
 We analyze in detail their shape and nature in different regions of the phase diagram.
-In Sec.~V we consider the linear and modulational stabilities of the dark solitons, and show that generically they are unstable, but may have quite long lifetimes.
-Section VI concerns to the problem of experimental generation of propagating solitons using phase imprinting method.
-We identify here the regimes where such generation, and the well-defined soliton propagation is possible.
-We conclude in Sec.~VII.
+In Sec.
+V we consider the linear and modulational stabilities of the dark solitons, and show that generically they are unstable, but may have quite long lifetimes.
+The Sec.
+VI concerns to the problem of experimental generation of propagating solitons using phase imprinting method.
+We identify here the regimes were such generation, and the well defined soliton propagation is possible.
+We conclude in Sec.
+VII.